ktoso/akka-raft/README.md

   var words = ListBuffer[String]()

+  /**
-  /** Called when a command is determined by Raft to be safe to apply */ def apply(command: Cmnd): Any = command match {
+   * Called when a command is determined by Raft to be safe to apply;
+   * Application results are sent back to the client issuing the command.
+   */
+  def apply(command: Cmnd): Any = command match { // todo this api might change into a more "actor-like" one!
     case AppendWord(word) =>
       words append word
       log.info(s"Applied command [$command], full words is: $words")